GoTeamEpsilon/OpenEMR-Cloud/AWS-Guide/Chapters/05-Session-Management.md

 5. In the AWS Management Consule, click **Services**, **VPC**, and then click **Elastic IPs**.
 6. Click **Allocate new address** and then click **Allocate**.
 7. Wait a few moments.
 8. A **New address request succeeded** appear.
-Note the Elastic IP and internal IP in a safe place.
+Note the Elastic IP in a safe place.
 9. Click **Close**.
 10. Checkbox the recent created IP.
 11. Click the **Actions** dropdown.
 12. Click **Associate address**.
 13. Under **Instance**, select "**openemr-redis**".
-14. Under **Private IP**, select the first dropdown value.
+14. Under **Private IP**, select the first dropdown value and note this internal IP in a safe place.
 15. Click **Associate**.
 16. Click **Close**.